marcelcastrobr/AWS_solution_architect/networking/VPC.markdown

 ### Accessing VPC Endpoints from Remote Networks
 - VPC endpoints are only accessible from AWS EC2 instances inside a VPC.
 This in order for remote networks to access VPC endpoints (e.g. for S3 access from a remote network), a local instance must proxy all remote request before they can utilize a VPC endpoint connection.
-C2

 ![VPC Endpoints from Remote Networks](../images/remote_vpc_endpoint.png)

 # Direct Connect Link
-Solution to establish a dedicated connection from your premises o AWS.
+Solution to establish a dedicated connection from your premises to AWS.

 ## Steps needed:
 - Create a virtual interface: Public Virtual Interface -> Name -> Owner -> VLAN not used in your network -> Router Peer IP (customer and AWS IPs) -> BGP Peer enabled